Grand Prix du livre de Montréal

 Promotional support

-Events promoting the books and the finalists may be staged before the presentation of the Grand Prix du livre de Montréal.
-By agreeing to their title being included in the jury’s selection, the authors and publishers undertake to make every effort to attend and prepare for the presentation ceremony and the promotional activities.
+By agreeing to their books being included in the jury’s selection list, authors and publishers undertake to make every effort to participate in and prepare for the ceremony and promotional activities.

 Eligibility

-• Published in French or English.
+• Be published in French or English

-• Have an international standard book number (ISBN).
+• Have an international standard book number (ISBN)

-• Submitted by the deadline.
+• Be submitted by the deadline

 Exclusions